Improving Brain Tumour Care surveys share your experiences and help create change

 If your medical team does not think bevacizumab would benefit you, you are entitled to request a second opinion from another health professional.
 Your GP or your neuro-oncologist can help to arrange this.

-It is sometimes taken in combination with chemotherapy or radiotherapy.
+It is sometimes given in combination with chemotherapy or radiotherapy.

 The most common side-effects of bevacizumab include: